 (H) Any studies needed to develop or evaluate cleanup action alternatives in the feasibility study, such as treatability or pilot studies;

-(I) A proposed schedule for completing the remedial investigation/ feasibility study and, if required, submittal of a report for Ecology review and approval; and
+(I) A proposed schedule for completing the remedial investigation/ feasibility study and, if required, submittal of a report for ecology review and approval; and

-(J) Any other information required by Ecology.
+(J) Any other information required by ecology.

 (ii) Flexibility.
 The work plan should remain flexible and be streamlined when possible to avoid collection and evaluation of unnecessary information.
-While it may be appropriate to phase investigations at some sites, Ecology encourages expedited investigations.
+While it may be appropriate to phase investigations at some sites, ecology encourages expedited investigations.
 For example, using field screening methods to guide investigations and fast turnaround laboratory analyses to provide real-time feedback may be appropriate at some sites.
 However, in all cases, sufficient information must be collected and evaluated to meet the purposes in subsection (1) of this section.

 (c) Step 3: Conduct investigation.
 Conduct the remedial investigation in accordance with the work plan developed in Step 2.